 Does Harcum College Require Test Scores?

-Harcum college use to require test scores to process admission in the past few years.
+Harcum College used to require test scores to process admission in the past few years.
 Standardized examinations won’t be necessary for high school students applying to Harcum College’s degree programs in the spring or fall of 2021.

 Harcum College SAT Requirements

-900 on the old SAT, or a minimum score on the ACT.
+Nine hundred on the old SAT or a minimum score on the ACT.
 Critical Reading and Math alone, 980 Evidence-Based Reading/Writing and Math (New SAT), or a minimum Composite ACT score of 19 (old SAT).